pmc-community/jekyll-site-template/doc-contents/go-live/appearance.md

 ---

 # Summary
 Setting the appearance means to set the branding an colors of the site.
-The branding elements are the logo, the site title, the addtional buttons on the header and the footer visible at the bottom of the left sidebar.
+The branding elements are the logo, the site title, the additional buttons on the header and the footer visible at the bottom of the left sidebar.
 Additionally the following colors can be set: background and text colors for light and dark themes and the header background color.

-{% include elements/alert.html
-  class="warning"
-  content="Do not forget to build and deploy the site after making changes to appearance settings!!!" title="Change appearance"
-%}

 # Logo and Title
 Site logo is an image located in `assets/img` folder.
 To set the site logo, copy the image file that you want in the mentioned folder, edit `_data/siteConfig.yml` and use the name of the file (only the name, not the full path) in the right place.
 Then build, test, deploy ...